 - Cost.
 This is the big one!
 You want to make maximum profits, so a huge venue hire fee isn’t ideal.
 Try to wangle a free venue – after all, it’s a good cause!
 Speak to colleagues and friends and see what they can offer – will a living room do?
 Perhaps a local hall?
 Maybe your boss is happy for you to use the conference centre?
 By limiting costs you increase donations.

 2. Advertise your event

-So you’ve chosen your event type and got a suitable venue - but how will people turn up if they don’t know it’s happening?
-Advertise your event through as many mediums as possible including:
+So you’ve chosen your event type and got a suitable venue – but how will people turn up if they don’t know it’s happening?
+In order to run the perfect fundraising event, you need to advertise through as many mediums as possible including:

 - Website.
 Create a compelling webpage and share it far and wide